Runaway (Janet Jackson song): Music video

-The accompanying music video for "Runaway" was directed by Marcus Nispel.
+The music video for "Runaway" was directed by Marcus Nispel.
 It was filmed at an airplane hangar in Van Nuys, California, in early August 1995.
-Produced by Vincent Nispel for Portfolio and Black Dog Films, the video premiered on August 29, 1995 through MTV.
+Produced by Vincent Nispel for Portfolio and Black Dog Films, the video premiered on August 29, 1995, through MTV.
 Nispel revealed that since Jackson wrote the song "as a thank you to all her fans around the entire world", he decided to "place her on an international journey" in the clip.
-The director worked with the Hollywood Digital production studio during August 1995 to integrate Jackson into two-dimentional photographs of the locales.
+The director worked with the Hollywood Digital production studio during August 1995 to integrate Jackson into two-dimensional photographs of the locales.
 The video was included on the Design of a Decade: 1986–1996 video release, along with a production documentary.

-Carol Vernallis described the visual in Experiencing Music Video: Aesthetics and Cultural Context as Jackson "leapfrog[ing] among the Seven Wonders of the World"; her dress and jewelry in the video are a combination of non-Western styles, as she wears "extensive makeup, appears with her hair up and 'exotically' straightened and her glasses diagonally pointed".
-It starts showing Jackson in her apartament in New York City.
+Carol Vernallis described the visual in Experiencing Music Video: Aesthetics and Cultural Context as Jackson "leapfrog[ing] among the Seven Wonders of the World"; her dress and jewelry are a combination of non-Western styles, as she wears "extensive makeup, appears with her hair up and 'exotically' straightened and her glasses diagonally pointed".
+It starts showing Jackson in her apartment in New York City (NYC).
 She walks in the living room, puts her dog on the floor, and then jumps out from the window, landing on a telephone pole.
-Jackson travels around the world and visits several global landmarks, including the pyramids of Egypt, the Christ the Redeemer sculpture in Rio de Janeiro, as well as the Eiffel Tower in Paris.
+Jackson travels around the world and visits several global landmarks, including the pyramids of Egypt, the Christ the Redeemer sculpture in Rio de Janeiro, and the Eiffel Tower in Paris.
 At one point, the singer and several dancers perform choreographed moves on the wing of an airplane.
 Upon returning from her trip, Jackson climbs back into her apartment to be greeted by her dog.

-Agassi described the singer's portrayal in the video as a fairy-tale character, "leaping from global monument to global monument like a kung-fu heroine"; she deemed the visual as a "marvelous piece of entertainment, a fast-paced update of classic Hollywood musicals."
+Agassi described the singer's portrayal in the video as a fairy-tale character, "leaping from global monument to global monument like a kung-fu heroine"; she deemed the visual as a "marvelous piece of entertainment, a fast-paced update of classic Hollywood musicals".
 Brett Atwood of Billboard observed that Jackson continued to "tinker with her on-screen image" in the clip; he also went on to say that some fans may be surprised by the nose ring she sports, which is "hard to miss since a strand of the sassy singer's hair is braided and tied to it".
-Los Angeles Times' Lorraine Ali commented that while the video was a "total fantasy for an artist whose freedom is constricted by fame, many avid fans will no doubt digest it as some higher truth, making Jackson’s reality more twisted than ever".
+The Los Angeles Times' Lorraine Ali commented that while the video was a "total fantasy for an artist whose freedom is constricted by fame, many avid fans will no doubt digest it as some higher truth, making Jackson’s reality more twisted than ever".
 In Coming to You Wherever You Are: MuchMusic, MTV, and Youth Identities, Kip Pegley accused Jackson of cultural appropriation as she impersonates several non-Western cultures in the video.
 It additionally won the prize for Best Video at the 1996 International Dance Music Awards, held in Miami.